A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 - A web user interface: A web page that allows access to the router’s in-depth settings and features.
-Any routers without a web interface will be lacking in features and settings.
+Any routers that use a mobile app and without a web interface will be lacking in features and settings.

 - User-accessible DHCP server: All routers have the DHCP function, but only on those allowing users to access it you can customize the IP address, as well as the address pool, as mentioned above.